zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### sortable.mode `String` *(default: "single")*

 The sorting mode.
 If set to "single" the user can sort by one column.
-If set to "multiple" the user can sort by one column.
+If set to "multiple" the user can sort by multiple columns.

 #### Example - allow multiple column sorting